BigYearsss/git_learning/readme.md

 Hi,we are learning Git together.
 Have a goo time!

-We are going to record some git commands here.
+We are going to record some git commands here. eg add and so on.